mrange/FsNICC/README.md

   { Frames = frames }
 ```

-With that we are done and can observe the sillyness by running the program in a terminal
+With that we are done and can observe the silliness by running the program in a terminal

 ```bash
 dotnet run -c Release